 Beer is the most popular beverage in the Czech Republic.
 Its production is characterised by top quality and a tradition going back centuries.
 Small as well as large breweries are to be found throughout the whole country.
 They produce a unique Czech lager (bottom-fermented beer).
 The most famous brands of Czech beer are Pilsner Urquell (the original Pils) and Budvar (the original Budweiser).
 Beer is usually drunk with small bites of meat or cheese.
 Beer is consumed mainly in special beer halls or pubs, which usually have a limited choice of meals.

 Amongst the most important elements of the Czech cuisine belongs meat: pork, beef, poultry, rabbit and venison.
 The most common fish is freshwater carp, which is eaten primarily on Christmas Eve.
 Less common fish include trout, pike, zander and eel.
 Czech cuisine also utilises vegetables, fruits, beans and pulses, mushrooms, dairy products, grains, baked goods, vegetable and animal fat, spices, herbs and, last but not least, Czech beer.

 Sirloin in cream sauce (Svíčková na smetaně) – one of the most popular Czech meals, roasted larded beef sirloin in a sauce of cream and root vegetables, served with dumplings.

 Roast pork with cabbage and dumplings (Vepřo-knedlo-zelo) – Czech national meal.
-Roasted pork belly, shoulder or leg, served with stewed pickled red or white cabbage (sauerkraut), or fresh green cabbage in the warm part of the year, and dumplings.
+Roasted pork belly, shoulder or leg, served with stewed pickled red or white cabbage (sauerkraut), or fresh green cabbage, in the warm part of the year, with dumplings.